 For while only a few are bound for glory,

-we’re all better off that once someone did give a damn.
+we’ll be all better off once someone does give a damn.
 Nobody living can ever stop me, As I go walking that freedom highway.
 Nobody living can ever make me turn back This land was made for you and me.

 A Killer Garden, the Voodoo Market & New Noodle Museum